Real hypersurfaces in the complex projective plane satisfying an equality involving $\delta(2)$: Main result

-\begin{theorem} Let $M$ be a $\delta(2)$-ideal non-Hopf real hypersurface in $\mathbb{C}P^2$.
-If the mean curvature is constant along each integral curve of the Reeb vector field, then $M$ is locally obtained by the construction described in Example \ref{ex1}. \end{theorem}
+The following theorem is the main result of this paper. \begin{theorem} Let $M$ be a $\delta(2)$-ideal non-Hopf real hypersurface in $\mathbb{C}P^2$.
+If the mean curvature is constant along each integral curve of the Reeb vector field, then $M$ is locally obtained by the construction described in Example $\ref{ex1}$. \end{theorem}

 \proof Let $M$ be a $\delta(2)$-ideal non-Hopf real hypersurface in $\mathbb{C}P^2$.
 Let $\{e_1, e_2, e_3\}$ be a local orthonormal frame field described in Corollary \ref{cor1}.
 We put $\xi=pe_1+qe_2+re_3$ for some functions $p$, $q$ and $r$.
 It follows from $\<Je_1, e_2\>=0$ that $r\<Je_3, e_1\>=r\<Je_3, e_2\>=0$.
 If $r\ne 0$, then $\xi=e_3$.
 However, this contradicts $\<Je_1, e_2\>=0$.
 Hence, $r=0$ holds, that is, $\xi$ lies in Span$\{e_1, e_2\}$.
 We may assume that $e_1=\xi$ and $Je_2=e_3$.
 From (3) of Corollary \ref{cor1}, we see that the shape operator satisfies the following: